When Your Future Is At Stake,

 The Right Result Is All That Matters

 Below, we have gathered some of the most common questions people have about DUIs and the circumstances surrounding them.
-Every DUI case is unique, so if you have any questions about your own case, reach out to one of our experienced lawyers.
+Every DUI case is unique, so if you have any questions about your case, reach out to one of our experienced criminal defense lawyers.

 How can a police officer identify an intoxicated driver?

 Several cues can give away a drunk driver, most of them involving erratic driving.
 They include:

 - Nearly hitting other vehicles or objects near the roadside

 - Delayed reactions to traffic signals or signs